Veterans Affairs Medical Center Substance Abuse Treatment Program

 Veterans Affairs Medical Center Substance Abuse Treatment Program - Kansas City, MO

 Veterans Affairs Medical Center Substance Abuse Treatment Program is a detox and addiction treatment facility located at 4801 Linwood Boulevard in the 64128 zip code of Kansas City, MO.
-As a detox center, it offers opioid detox, alcohol detox and benzodiazepines detox.
-The treatment program at Veterans Affairs Medical Center Substance Abuse Treatment Program includes outpatient day treatment, regular outpatient treatment and intensive outpatient treatment.
-Veterans Affairs Medical Center Substance Abuse Treatment Program offers treatment to people with trauma, people with dual diagnosis treatment and veterans.
-It accepts women and men into their treatment and detox program.
+As a detox center, it offers meth detox, opioid detox and benzodiazepines detox.
+The treatment program at Veterans Affairs Medical Center Substance Abuse Treatment Program includes hospital inpatient detoxification, intensive outpatient treatment and residential treatment.
+Veterans Affairs Medical Center Substance Abuse Treatment Program offers treatment to people with dual diagnosis treatment, veterans and people with trauma.
+It accepts men and women into their treatment and detox program.

 Address: 4801 Linwood Boulevard, Kansas City, MO 64128